 I’ve been doing this blogging thing for more than 12 years.
 We’re coming up on year 13 in a few short months.
 It’s been a wild ride, and when I started out I had no intentions of making money (or really, getting anything in return.)
 I’ve learned a lot along the way, and it’s been such a fun time.
 Every couple of months I am approached by someone asking how to start a blog, how to make money on a blog, and what other tips can I share.
 So I’m hoping this will help a few people when it comes to just starting and what has helped me in recent years.
-(Also right now there are a lot of sales going on because of Cyber Monday.
-I highly recommend taking advantage of some of these deals!)

 Decide on a name.
 Even if you create a site under your name, decide on something that has long-term potential.
 (I’ve changed my blog name a few times over the years, but I also have a site with just my name.)
 Secure your name – but you might wait until you’re ready for hosting as you can sometimes get a deal when purchasing hosting to also get a reduced or free domain name.

 Once you know which platform you want to work with, decide on a host.
 I recommend anyone other than Bluehost (I’m not even linking to them.
 Just know I won’t even work with clients who are hosted with them anymore.)
 I’ve been fine with GoDaddy, but I have referred friends to New Blog Hosting.
 They have great service, and are a smaller business.
 The rates are fantastic.
 I just happen to have all of my domain names with GoDaddy and my hosting goes back to 2001.
 I’ve been a little lazy to move it.
 I know a few friends who use a web hosting site called HostiServer, they seem to love it!